kaoh/javadoctoproperties/README.md

 [OpenAPI documentation (former Swagger)](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) using property files in the annotations, e.g. in ` ApiModelProperty` support by [SpringFox](https://springfox.github.io/springfox/).

-It is using the [Doclet API](https://docs.oracle.com/javase/6/docs/jdk/api/javadoc/doclet/index.html) internally.
+It is using the [Doclet API](https://docs.oracle.com/javase/9/docs/api/jdk/javadoc/doclet/package-summary.html) internally.

+Supported:
+* Prefix for property keys
+* Output file naming
+* Excludes
+* Includes

 This is the first version and has the following limitations: